staxas/stock-update-mailer/README.md

 When ordering stocks in 'data/naming/names', always use increments of 1 starting at 0 and never use the same number twice.

 Sending of graph emails (mailupdate -g y) requires a log file with data of previous runs.
 You will always want logging to be on (mailupdate -l y) if you wish to get graph emails.
+Only run 'mailupdate' once a day, or you will have duplicate dates in your log file, which will distort your graph data (although minimally).

 See the 'gnuplot_scripts' and 'awk_scripts' directory for example graph rendering files.
 Remember to manually add the rendering of graphs in the 'mailupdates' script (see the 'plotGraph' function in 'mailupdate').